Skip to main content

 These are used to remove “permitted development” rights under the Town and Country Planning (General Permitted Development) Order 1995 (as amended).
 These have been used successfully to remove the normal permitted development rights to erect fences and other means of enclosure, or temporary uses of land, when open land is being sold off as speculative building plots.
 The direction is provisional for six months and has to be confirmed by the Secretary of State in order to become permanent.
 It means that planning permission would have to be granted by the council in order to carry out the development.

-In the 2021 update to the National Planning Policy Framework (NPPF) the government has made it clear that the use of Article 4 directions to remove national permitted development rights should, in all cases, be based on robust evidence, and apply to the smallest geographical area possible (NPPF paragraph 53).
+In the 2021 update to the National Planning Policy Framework (NPPF) the government made it clear that the use of Article 4 directions to remove national permitted development rights should, in all cases, be based on robust evidence, and apply to the smallest geographical area possible (NPPF paragraph 53).

 Section 225 Powers